 Anna Munster’s chapter “Disfluent Interfaces.
 Affective Conversations: Differencing Humans and Machines in AI,” takes the interface conceived as “a space of engagement” across and between humans and computers as its point of departure.
 However, as Munster points out, interfaces have often been designed to avoid relation by either making computers imitate human behavior or by making humans enter computational designs.
 Her example is Google Duplex assistant which uses natural language processing (NLP) to perform tasks substituting human speech interaction.
 The complexity of human relationality in conversation is not achieved, but since Google Duplex used conversations among humans as its training field, the disfluency of language (like pauses and hesitations) was integrated.
 Meanwhile, the nonlinear, metastable and eventful developments in conversations could not be imitated, since conversations do not take place between predefined individual entities.
 This quality is, according to Munster, explored creatively in Monica Monin’s artwork Conversation Theory (2019) that explores “sense-in-the making” rather than making sense.

-Andrew Murphie’s chapter “Technics Lifeless and Technics Alive: Activity without Content” argues that much of contemporary technics (here understood as all modes of organization and underpinnings of technology) fails to embrace the complexities of the world as event.
+Andrew Murphie’s chapter “Technics Lifeless and Technics Alive: Activity Without and With Content” argues that much of contemporary technics (here understood as all modes of organization and underpinnings of technology) fails to embrace the complexities of the world as event.
 On the contrary, the history of mainstream technics tends towards a “nature lifeless” controlling the relationality of affecting and being affected.
 Murphie argues that the current media revolution, involving AI and automation like VR and other powerful infoldings of media and world, too often takes up an ur-interface of “Pavlovism”; i.e. the production of near lifelessness.
 The procedures of isolation and constraint, in order to observe and measure and induce controlled behaviours, are seen as the building blocks for automation and interaction.
 However, this condition might be replaced by “an activity of concern,” an “immanent relationality” and a wider “response-ability towards the world as medium.”
 The ideas for “technics alive” are outlined in his closing manifesto.

 WHAT DO INTERFACES DO?
 INESCAPABLE INTENSIFICATIONS